Technigo/project-todos/README.md

 In this week's project, I have built an todo application using redux.

 ## The problem
-In this todo app, have created some different tools for the user, such as adding todos, list the tasks and toggle whether a task is done or not.
-Each task have a remove button and at the top of the page there's a delete all button.
+In this todo app, I have created some different tools for the user, such as adding todos, list the tasks and toggle whether a task is done or not.
+Each task have a remove button and at the top of the page there's a 'delete all' button.

 Some strech goals I aimed for:
 - add a 'clear all' button